hollie/tailscale-caddy-proxy/README.md

 Tailscale enables you to share devices securely.
 Setup is trivial and the maintenance of who can access what is very convenient.

 So, I want to share web services via Tailscale.
-I found that there are multiple solutions already presented, such as the [Tailscale Docker Desktop extension](https://tailscale.com/blog/docker/), the [Tailscale sidecar](https://github.com/markpash/tailscale-sidecar) by markpash and of course the official [Tailscale docker image](https://hub.docker.com/r/tailscale/tailscale).
+I found that there are multiple existing solutions, such as the [Tailscale Docker Desktop extension](https://tailscale.com/blog/docker/), the [Tailscale sidecar](https://github.com/markpash/tailscale-sidecar) by markpash and of course the official [Tailscale docker image](https://hub.docker.com/r/tailscale/tailscale).

 None of those fit my usage scenario so I built the solution that is available in this repo.